Hermann Greiner: Group commander

-In April 1945 he was ordered to intercept a Bomber Command attack on Dessau but became disorientated.
+On the night of 7/8 April 1945, he was ordered to intercept a Bomber Command attack on Dessau but became disorientated.
 The radio ceased working and the crew were lost.
 Fearing they were drifting eastwards towards Soviet lines, the crew sought to find a landmark without success.
-Greiner was low on fuel, he pointed the nose of the Bf 110 due west and flew for as long as possible until the tanks were exhausted.
+Greiner was low on fuel, he pointed the nose of the Bf 110 G-4 (Werknummer 160127—factory number) due west and flew for as long as possible until the tanks were exhausted.
 After bailing out Greiner's parachute became entangled on the night fighter for a brief time until it tore a strip away, freeing him and allowing Greiner to deploy the ripcord.
-Greiner was wounded when he landed but swiftly returned to his unit.
-On 17 April 1945 Greiner became the 840th serviceman of the Wehrmacht to receive the Knight's Cross of the Iron Cross with Oak Leaves (Ritterkreuz des Eisernen Kreuzes mit Eichenlaub).
-He also received the Night Fighter Clasp in Gold for flying over 200 missions on 20 April 1945.
-After the surrender he was imprisoned by the British.
+Greiner was wounded when he landed requiring treatment in a hospital until the war ended.
+On 17 April 1945, Greiner became the 840th serviceman of the Wehrmacht to receive the Knight's Cross of the Iron Cross with Oak Leaves (Ritterkreuz des Eisernen Kreuzes mit Eichenlaub).
+He also received the Front Flying Clasp of the Luftwaffe for Night Fighters in Gold (Frontflugspange für Nachtjäger in Gold) for flying over 200 missions on 20 April 1945.

 Later life

 Greiner was held as a prisoner of war.
 In the autumn, 1945, he was transferred to a prisoner of war camp run by the United States Army, near Frankfurt.
 Greiner was discharged and returned to his mother's home near Stuttgart.
 Months of inactivity Greiner yearned to fly again.
 He met with Heinz-Wolfgang Schnaufer to discuss the possibility of becoming a civil pilot and starting an aviation business.
 There was no opportunities in Europe or the United States.
 The two men decided to travel to South America to seek employment.
 The nearest consulates were in Bern, Switzerland.
-Greiner moved to the border town of Offenbach, across the frontier from Basle.
+Greiner moved to the border town of Offenbach, across the frontier from Basel.
 After the arrangements with the embassies in Bern were made, they crossed the border on 23 September 1946.
 Schnaufer could not be away from his family's wine business for too long and suggested crossing the border illegally.
 The negotiations failed and the two were caught on their return.
 The Swiss handed Greiner and Schnaufer over to the French Army and imprisoned for six months without charge in Lörrach.

 Greiner moved to Bonn and studied law.
 After marrying in 1949 he gave up his studies for financial reasons and became a sales representative for a textiles firm.
 In 1956 the Federal Republic of Germany was remilitarised and the Bundeswehr (German Armed Forces) was founded.
 Greiner joined the Bundesluftwaffe as Hauptmann in August 1957.
 Over the next 15 years he served at the Pilot's School at Landsberg, rising to the rank of Oberstleutnant (Lieutenant Colonel).
 Greiner retired in 1972.
+Greiner died on 26 September 2014 in Wangen im Allgäu.